Health Fair – Wellness Activities and Ideas

 Dental Care (ALL)

 Ask your local dentist to provide an exhibit or booth on dental care.
-Ask if toothbrushes, dental floss, etc. could be given away free of charge at the booth.
+Ask if toothbrushes, dental floss, etc. could be given away free of charge at the booth and suggest they should consider incorporating an educational aspect, like teaching people flossing techniques.
 Let the dental care provider know he or she can advertise the practice through this booth.